rickkobayashiphd/Data_Science_Portfolio/README.md

 ## **About**

-I am your hard-working PhD, curious problem solver, and aspiring Data Scientist.
+I am your hard-working PhD, curious problem solver, and compassionate Data Scientist.
-I seek to understand your needs in order to help you do good work.
+I seek to understand your needs so I can support your good work.
-I serve with integrity, compassion, and data-driven guidance.
+I serve with integrity, gratitude, and data-driven guidance.

-* 12 years experience in the hospitality and family restaurant business at Cafe 100: https://cafe100.com/
+* 12 years experience in the family restaurant business at Cafe 100: https://cafe100.com/

-* 2 years experience as the CNC, Laser Engraver, CAD/CAM Operator and Carpenter for RK Builders (License BC-7556): https://www.rkwoodshawaii.com/
+* 2 years experience as the CNC, Laser Engraver, and Carpenter for RK Builders (License BC-7556): https://www.rkwoodshawaii.com/

 * 2 years start-up experience as the co-founder of TigerLuv Guitars: